 Gradient Field

-We can evaluate the gradient at a grid of points across the space we're optimizing in.
-We know in this case that the gradient produces a vector over xx and yy so we can plot the gradient as an arrow pointing in the gradient direction.
-This grid of arrows is called a "gradient vector field".
+We can evaluate the gradient at a grid of points across the space we’re in.
+We know that the gradient produces a vector over xx and yy so we can plot the gradient as an arrow pointing in the gradient direction.
+This grid of arrows is called a gradient vector field.

-Plotting the paths from before over the vector field we can see that the path the points take almost exactly follows the negative of the gradient which makes sense!
-The gradient points in the direction of greatest increase so when we descend we follow the negative of the gradient to follow the path of greatest decrease.
-We could just as easily follow the gradient if we wanted to maximize a function called gradient ascent but this isn't nearly as common.
+Plotting the paths from before over the vector field we can see that the path the points take almost exactly follows the opposite of the gradient which makes sense!
+The gradient points in the direction of greatest increase so when we descend we follow the opposite of the gradient to achieve the path of greatest decrease.
+We could just as easily follow the gradient if we wanted to maximize a function called gradient ascent but this isn’t nearly as common.

 Gradient Field with Paths